tmarschner/esphome-daikin-s21/README.md

 On multihead systems the outdoor values will be the same (accounting for sampling jitter).
 It could be cleaner to only configure these sensors on your "primary" ESPhome device.
-ESPHome is adding support for multiple devices, when this is release I will document how to do this.
+ESPHome is adding support for multiple devices, when this is released I will document how to do this.

 ## Limitations